stelzinga/MF/Management_Framework.md

 The Processes involved in issuing shares is discussed in Financing later in this note.
 Generally speaking, a Manager, in particular at higher levels, are expected to understand the relationship between Assets, Liabilities, Equity and Profitability as well as the different forms of Equity and how they help maintain a financially healthy Venture.
 ________________________________________
 ## Results
-There are three key results from the performance of the Processes in Operations.
-Revenue is the reason why Venture's exist in the first place (at least for commercial Ventures).
-The other two, Cost and Risk, are undesired, but unavoidable, consequences of performing Processes using Resources within the constraints imposed on the performance of the Processes, mostly from the Environment.
+There are four key results from the performance of the Processes in Operations.
+Out of the four Revenue is the reason why Venture's exist in the first place (at least for commercial Ventures).
+Two other monetary Results are Cost and Risk and they are undesired, but unavoidable, consequences of performing Processes using Resources within the constraints imposed on the performance of the Processes, mostly from the Environment.
+The fourth result is intangible and non-monetary: Image.

 ### Revenue
 Revenue is the principal result of the Run.
 A good understanding of Revenue drivers and their evolution as well as future expectations of Revenue is key to Management.
 Although the core activity of a Venture is to generate Revenue from the Run, other forms of Revenue can occur.
 For example the sale of an Activity may yield Revenue, but will also subsequently yield a loss of Revenue the Activity generated.
 Revenue is often net of Cost Of Good Sold or other contra revenues, see below.
 Revenues are recorded on the Income Statement and are maintained through Business Function Finance, specifically Accounting.

 ### Cost
 Operations create Cost in different forms:
 - Costs of Good Sold: costs directly related to the manufacturing of goods or delivery of Services a.k.a.
 Operating Fees, Negative Income, Contra-Revenues.
 In other words: if a Service is not delivered, the cost is also not Incurred, at least in theory.
 In practice there are production timing considerations which require a purchase of Inventory to be used at one point in time in manufacturing, effectively yielding a Cost without yet having delivered a Product.
 Such inventory finds its way into the Balance Sheet as an Asset.
 It is also possible that certain of such Costs of Goods Sold relate to a minimum purchase by the Venture, and thus lead to more complex cost structures.
-Note that where a COGS, negative Income or Contra-Revenue is incurred, it is often recorded under Revenue (as a negative number).
+Note that where a COGS, negative Income or Contra-Revenue is incurred, it is often recorded under Revenue (as a negative number, or embedded in the final Revenue amount).
 - Operating Costs: costs required to keep Operations up and running like salaries, utilities, rent, licenses, subscriptions, depreciation, etc. These costs are incurred even if a Service is not delivered.
 - Other Costs: these include one off costs like fines, impairments etc.

 Cost is an undesirable, but necessary deliverable, and its minimisation through Cost Management is an important output of Management.
-Cost is expressed in reporting currency on the Income Statement, but within Operations it can also be expressed and monitored via proxies like time, man-hours or man-days, head-count, etc. Costs are recorded on the Income Statement and are maintained through Business Function Finance, specifically Accounting..
+Cost is expressed in reporting currency on the Income Statement, but within Operations it can also be expressed and monitored via proxies like time, man-hours or man-days, head-count, etc. Costs are recorded on the Income Statement and are maintained through Business Function Finance, specifically Accounting.

 ### Risk
 Risk reflects the probability of adverse, unplanned -not necessarily unexpected- events that have an adverse outcome and that emerge as a result of Run and Change being performed in a dynamic Environment.
 More specifically, unplanned events occur as the result of either: